-This means that Netflix does not pay for the rights for all of their content for all countries.
+This means that Netflix does not pay for the rights for all of their movies and TV shows for all countries.
 It’s a matter of return on investment; why pay for streams in countries where anime isn’t popular?
 What makes good business sense can leave foreign fans of Japanese entertainment in the dark, but fortunately there is a workable solution.

-Despite copyright restrictions, the good news for Netflix users is that it is in fact possible to watch content from other countries using a virtual private network.
+Despite copyright restrictions, the good news for Netflix users is that it is in fact possible to watch movies and TV shows from other countries using a virtual private network.
 A VPN works by installing software onto the device that you are using to access Netflix, which encrypts all of the data that your device sends over the internet.
 This encrypted data is then passed to a server run by your VPN company, where it is decrypted and sent on to its original location.

 The only problem with this process is that Netflix has started to use VPN blocking software to stop users from using a VPN on their site.
 This VPN blocking software detects if a VPN is being used through criteria such as whether there are multiple users accessing the site from the same IP address, or whether your IP address is in a range known to be used by VPN services.
 If the software detects VPN use, then your connection will be refused and you won’t be able to stream Netflix videos; instead, you’ll be served the dreaded Netflix proxy error.